What To Put In A Car Emergency Kit (11 Tips In 2020)

 Water

-Water is severely important when you get stuck in a remote area, especially in a desert or sea.
-Make sure you have enough bottled water stored in your car to stay hydrated while stuck without a water source nearby.
-However, don’t store water in glass bottles to break if impacts with hard things or freezes.
+Water is severely important when you get stuck in a remote area, especially in a desert or in the sea.
+Make sure you have enough bottled water, stored in your car to stay hydrated while stuck without a water source nearby.
+However, don’t store water in glass bottles as they can break if impacts with hard things or freezes.
 Instead, go for 2L plastic bottles and replace them every six months after storing them.

 Dry food